daz4126/Nanny-State/README.md

 const update = Nanny(State)
 ```

 The `update` function can now be used to update the state.
 NANNY STATE will then re-render the view using lit-html, which only updates the parts of the view that have actually changed.
-This makes re-rendering after a state update blazingly fast.
+This makes re-rendering after a state update blazing fast.

 To see this in action, let's write the 'beBatman' event handler function to update the state and change the state object's 'name' property to 'Batman' when the button is clicked (note that this function needs to go *before* the `view` function in your code):